Nitya0698/News-Article-Scraper/README.txt

 Dynamic/Self-Updating python based news-article scraper.

-Run using
+install using
 bash setup.sh

 Then python3 main_scraper.py
 or python3 batch_scraper.py

-batch_scraper will need a .txt file as an input containing links to all news articles.
+batch_scraper will need a .txt file as an input containing links to all news articles, Sample_articles.txt is provided, run using "python3 batch_scraper.py sample_articles.txt"

 Flow of Program-